anoopyear2020/yap/README.md

 Yap
 ===
-**Problem:** You want to use Hibernate but can't because your application allows users to customize the data model.
+**Problem:** You want to use Hibernate but can't because your application allows users to create their own tables.

 **Solution:** Yap is a runtime (re)configurable orm for Java that doesn't require compiled model classes or static mappings.